University of Houston - Clear Lake

 This simple question has afforded me the opportunity to become more active within my Chapter: In my second semester with the Society, I became the Chapter's first-ever Community Service Chair; I was voted in unanimously as Chapter President for my third and fourth semesters; and, now entering into my fifth semester, I have been asked to remain on the Executive Council in the position of Board Past President, serving in a role akin to being Chairman of the Board.

 During my tenure as President, I facilitated Executive Council meetings in a fashion very similar to the SNT process.
 I firmly believe that this process, which grants a balance of autonomy with accountability, is the reason behind the achievements of our Executive Council and our Chapter at large: Our membership constituency has grown by 1000 percent; our "endowment" has grown by 3500 percent; our community service and outreach initiatives are expanding and overall interest is growing; and, we have become an integral component to student life at our University.
 Our goals were SMART (specific, measurable, attainable, realistic, and timely), and we developed strategies to maintain our growth and expansion without compromising the integrity of the program.
 Without exhausting our resources (with my fellow Officers and our Advisor being our most precious resources, in this case), we facilitated 20 New Member Orientations, 15 Leadership Training Days, and we aired all live speaker broadcasts and corresponding encore sessions.
-No two leadership styles are the same; but, I have recommended to the incoming Chapter President that she facilitate Executive Council meetings in like fashion ? let us be the example to our Chapter at large.

 The SNT process implies that we should not forget where we have come from; it helps us to steer where we want to go.
 It is in this light that the impossible is a matter of turning thought into action: Knowledge is not power, but knowledge becomes powerful when it is applied.
 Therefore, matters that are impossible are really matters of defining success by perseverance.